guimjb/street_fighter_python/docs/buildozer.md

    - First run downloads the Android SDK/NDK/gradle into `~/.buildozer`.

 7) **APK to Phone**
-    - Send the APK file to your desired android device and excute it.
+    - Send the APK file to your Android device and install/run it.
-    - Use adb for debugging the APK on the phone
+    - Use adb for debugging the APK on the phone.

 Notes:
 - Keep `arm64-v8a` for 64-bit compliance.